I had an article published in a fabulous magazine for all those who love classic boats and traditional craft:

 There is lots more to read in the magazine including a story from Roger Barnes about taking his dinghy to a sail-and-oar challenge in France, as well as news of Thames barges on the east coast.

 Classic Sailor are eager to hear from readers about what kind of articles they’d like included.
-If anyone can send me a book review or perhaps a piece on sailing films, I could forward it to the editor.
+If anyone can send me a book review or perhaps a review of sailing films, I could forward it to the editor.

 To read more about the event and see wonderful photographs, please click here